What To Say To A Client Who Is Leaving

 - Celebrate retention.

 What do you think?
-Do you have any secrets to winning a client back after they’ve said they’re leaving?
+Do you have any other strategies on what to say to a client who is leaving?
 What lessons can be learned from losing clients?